cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 ### Path Forgery Protection

 From the view of a single network, a list of connection IDs describes an unforgeable path of pre-existing connections to a destination chain.
 This is ensured by atomically incrementing connection IDs.

 We must verify a proof that the connection ID of each hop matches the proven connection state provided to the verifier.
-Additionally we must link the connection state to the client consensus state for that hop as well.
+Additionally we must link the connection state to the consensus state for that hop as well.
 We are essentially proving out the connection path of the channel.

 ## Backwards Compatibility